MapsPeople/docs/src/content/cms/media-library.md

   order: 10
 ---

-The Media Library is a feature in the MapsIndoors CMS, expanding upon and replacing the Icon Manager that we used before.
-The Media Library lets you upload and manage media files, to use in the MapsIndoors CMS.
+The Media Library is a new feature in the MapsIndoors CMS, replacing the Icon Manager that was used before.
+All features of the Icon Manager are present in the Media Library, but with new and improved functionality.
+The Media Library lets you upload and manage media files to use in the MapsIndoors CMS, for example to use custom icons for Locations, or to place images of logos on the map.
 The Media Library can be accessed through the Display Settings panel, and the App Categories page.

 **INSERT SCREENSHOT**